Common opossum: Description

 The common opossum is similar in size to a house cat.
-The fur of the opossum is actually yellow in the under-fur, but is hidden by the longer black guard-hairs that cover it, while the tail, fingers, and face are lighter "with the tail being without fur, somewhat similar to a giant rat tail".
+The fur of the opossum is actually yellow in the under-fur, but is hidden by the longer black guard-hairs that cover it, while the tail, fingers, and face are lighter with the tail being without fur.
 It can measure nearly 20 in long.
 It has large ears that are usually black, and its face is usually a pale peach in color, with black whiskers and eyes that reflect reddish in light.
-With a body length of nearly a foot, and a tail that can reach almost two feet, the common opossum is one of the larger members of its family.
-An adult can weigh more than three pounds.
+With a body length of nearly a foot, and a tail that can reach almost two feet, the common opossum is one of the larger members of the Didelphidae family.
+Adult opossums can weigh more than three pounds.

 Behavior

 Their activity is mainly nocturnal and terrestrial, with some arboreal exploration and nesting.
 Outside of mating, they are usually solitary.
-A male opossum's home range (distance traveled at night) can vary in size from wet to dry seasons while a female has a more stationary home range when she is breeding.
-Males are most active between 11 pm and 3 am at night.
-They are considered pests due to their somewhat raccoon-like behavior.
-Raiding trash cans, nesting in locations that are not suitable, and causing mayhem if encountered within a human living space, they are often trapped and killed.
+A male opossum's home range (distance traveled at night) can vary in size from wet to dry seasons, while females have a more stationary home range when they are breeding.
+Males are most active between 11 pm and 3 am.
+Common opossums can be considered pests due to their somewhat raccoon-like behavior, such as raiding trash cans, nesting in locations that are not suitable, and causing mayhem if encountered within a human living space.
+As a result, they are often trapped and killed.
 Opossums have not been observed to be territorial.
 The common opossum is a host of the acanthocephalan intestinal parasite Gigantorhynchus lutzi.

-Common predators of the opossum are humans, dogs, and some birds.
-When they are in danger, they act dead; this is commonly called "playing possum".
+Common predators of the opossum are great horned owls, American barn owls, bobcats, cougars, domestic dogs, domestic cats, coyotes, and boa constrictors.
+Similarly to other opossum species, when they are in danger, they act dead, which is referred to as 'playing possum.'

 Diet

-Common opossums have a broad ability to adapt to environmental changes, and their teeth allow them to eat many different types of food, which is obtained mostly on the ground.
+Common opossums have a broad ability to adapt to environmental changes, and their teeth allow them to eat many different types of food, which they obtain primarily on the ground.
 They can eat insects (such as beetles and grasshoppers) and other invertebrates (such as earthworms), small vertebrates (toads [such as cane toads], snakes [such as South American rattlesnakes], birds [such as lance-tailed manakins], and small mammals), fruits, vegetables, nectar, and also carrion.
 In urban areas, they may find articles of food in compost piles and garbage cans.
-Their ability to digest almost anything edible gives them a broader range than a human.
+Their ability to digest almost anything edible gives them a broader range of food sources than that of humans.

 Reproduction

-The female will have five to nine offspring between one and three times per year after maturity.
+Female opossums have five to nine offspring between one and three times per year after maturity.
 The mother raises the young by herself.
 The common opossum can mate for the majority of the calendar year.
 They do not mate for life.
-Female opossums can give birth to at most 24 infants, however, only a third of them usually survive.
+Female opossums can give birth to at most 24 infants; however, only a third of them usually survive.
 Young opossums stay with the mother for the first few months of their lives and reach maturity before they are a year old.